 Staff and Administrators (Private and Other Nonpublic Schools)

 The participation of private and other nonpublic schools (the Bureau of Indian Education, the Department of Defense, Puerto Rico, and other overseas institutions) in the National Assessment of Educational Progress (NAEP) is essential for examining the picture of K-12 education in the United States and informing future policy decisions.

-Private schools represent about 26 percent of schools in the nation and educate about 9 percent of the students.
-In order to have a complete picture of the academic progress of the nation's students, selected students in public and nonpublic schools must participate in NAEP.
+Private schools represent about 24 percent of schools in the nation and educate about 9 percent of the students.
+In order to have a complete picture of the academic achievement and progress of the nation's students, selected students in public and nonpublic schools must participate in NAEP.